Common Ford Ranger problems and how to fix them

 The solution

-I feel like I’m repeating myself here but again, this is a complex problem with an easy solution.
+I feel like I’m repeating myself here, but again, this is a complex problem with an easy solution.
 This doesn’t happen if the injector doesn’t get gunk through it.
 Step one, don’t put gunk in your fuel tank.
 That means no dusty jerry cans.
 No dirty funnels.
-Also, if you’re driving past an outback truck stop that looks like its last lot of fuel was delivered by a Model T then maybe drive to the next one if you’ve got the range.
+Also, if you’re driving past an outback truck stop that looks like its last lot of fuel was delivered by a Model T, then maybe drive to the next one if you’ve got the range.
 The second solution is an inline fuel filter and water separator.
 If Ford asked, we didn’t tell you to do this as they can affect your warranty.
-However, if it’s between your main filter and your fuel tank they won’t cause you any fuel pressure issues and could save your engine one day.
+However, if it’s between your main filter and your fuel tank, they won’t cause you any fuel pressure issues and could save your engine one day.

 Have you ever read the old stories of people getting lobotomies because their family didn’t like they were a little wild?
 Severing the connections between how we process the world and how we perceive the world does a serious number on us.
-It’s no surprise then that in modern electronically controlled vehicles that when the data your engine’s brain is receiving doesn’t match up to reality, things start going a little haywire.
+It’s no surprise then that in modern electronically controlled vehicles, when the data your engine’s brain is receiving doesn’t match up to reality, things start going a little haywire.
 The result of this common Ford Ranger problem can be unannounced limp modes, surging, inability to rev, and occasionally even inability to start.

 The solution

 Thankfully, with modern diagnostic tools, we’re able to hone in pretty quickly and tell exactly what sensor is giving a goofy reading.
 They’re frequently only held in with a bolt or two.
 There are a couple of common sensors that tend to be a problem for Ford Ranger owners and all of them are simple and affordable to fix.
-Up front, early models were very susceptible to crank angle sensors failing and they’ll do all of the above.
+Up front, early models were very susceptible to crank angle sensors failing, and they’ll do all of the above.
 This sensor lets the computer know where the engine is in its cycle.
 Not having an accurate reading here is a disaster.
-The other common sensor to cause grief is the exhaust gas temperature sensor hidden in under the exhaust manifold.
+The other common sensor to cause grief is the exhaust gas temperature sensor hidden under the exhaust manifold.

 We’re going to focus on the 6-speed automatic transmission here for a couple of reasons.
 There’s bugger all that ever causes problems with the Ford Ranger manual.
 A few goofy bearings that should be replaced and a clutch that can cause grief.
 As the overwhelming majority of Rangers sold are automatics, we’re focusing on drilling down deep into the Ford 6R80 transmission.